andrew/ultimate-awesome/README.md

 - [awesome-hyperspectral-image-clustering](https://github.com/guanrx/awesome-hyperspectral-image-clustering) - Collections for hyperspectral image clustering.
 - [awesome-liveshare](https://github.com/lostintangent/awesome-liveshare) - ⚡️Awesome resources for Visual Studio Live Share.
 - [awesome-healthcare-knowledgebase](https://github.com/lujiaying/awesome-healthcare-knowledgebase) - A curated list of awesome healthcare taxonomies and knowledge graphs.
+- [awesome-uno-platform](https://github.com/MartinZikmund/awesome-uno-platform) - 📖 List of resources for developers building cross-platform .NET apps with Uno Platform.
 - [CUDA-Guide](https://github.com/mikeroyal/CUDA-Guide) - CUDA Guide.
 - [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).
 - [awesome-developer-experience](https://github.com/prokopsimek/awesome-developer-experience) - A curated list of Developer Experience resources and tools.
 - [awesome-gemini-for-google-cloud](https://github.com/rominirani/awesome-gemini-for-google-cloud) - A curated list of resources about all things Gemini in Google Cloud. .
 - [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.
-- [awesome-claude-code](https://github.com/subinium/awesome-claude-code) - Curated list of tools, skills, plugins, and MCP servers for Claude Code.
 - [BNN-ANN-papers](https://github.com/takyamamoto/BNN-ANN-papers) - Papers : Biological and Artificial Neural Networks.
 - [awesome](https://github.com/tribixbite/awesome) - Awesome GitHub repos.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.